DuolaD/DaWei_So_Vits_svc_Model/README.md

 # DaWei_So_Vits_svc_Model
 A So_Vits_svc voice model of a well-known game developer company's founder.

+> [!NOTE]
+> The training data used for this model all comes from the public speeches of this person, and the language used is Chinese.
+If you use this model to generate audio in other languages, it may not achieve the desired effect.

 # How to get it and use it?
 Download latest model on [release page.](https://github.com/DuolaD/DaWei_So_Vits_svc_Model/releases)
 Follow the tips on So_Vits_svc pages to install.